HackYourFuture-CPH/node.js/week3/homework-template/readme.md

 The api can now be found on `http://localhost:3000/api/` an example is `http://localhost:3000/api/meals`

 If you go to `http://localhost:3000/` is will throw an error, dont mind this error!
-You will be working only on the api.
+You will be working only on the api!

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Mysql](https://www.npmjs.com/package/mysql) - Database